zhengjunyao-work/arc24/docs/modeling/Iteration_43_train_a_verifier.md

 - [ ] Can I train a single model to do all the tasks?
 - [x] What if instead of choosing two options I just request the model to answer if the proposed output is correct or not?
   That would simplify the post-processing a lot.
-- [ ] Create a script to select predictions using a verifier (use the notebook as a template).
-I would probably need an easy run script also.
+- [x] Create a script to select predictions using a verifier (use the notebook as a template).
+- [x] I would probably need an easy run script also.
+- [ ] Differences between verifier models and selection accuracy